mhadeli/Appliances-Energy-Prediction/README.md

 # Appliance Energy Prediction

-Predicted the energy consumed by appliances using custom-coded Machine Learning models and Algorithms like PCA, Neural Networks, Lasso, Ridge, and Linear Regression from scratch in Python with 80% confidence.
+Predict the energy consumed by appliances using custom-coded Machine Learning models and Algorithms like PCA, Neural Networks, Lasso, Ridge, and Linear Regression.

 ## Table of Contents
 - [Introduction](#introduction)